Learn Division |

 Division is a way to split things evenly.
 You use it to cut the cake into smaller pieces, so each person gets the same amount!

-You can practice division here with this amazing division training board.
+You can practice long division here with this amazing division online board.

 Parts Of Division